-All eligible applicants (those who submitted their application and associated documents by the scholarship deadline, and who have received either a conditional or unconditional offer of a place on the degree programme) are considered for scholarship.
+All eligible applicants (those who submitted their application and associated documents by the scholarship deadline) are considered for scholarship.

 The consortium will submit final nominations to the EACEA by mid-April*.
 We hope to let applicants know the result as soon as possible after this date.
 Formal notification will follow by the end of May when the Agency has approved the final list of awards.
 Further details can be found on the published timetable.

 8. What happens once I have accepted my offer of a place on the TourDC programme

 The TourDC Co-Ordinator will contact you initially.
 There will be number of documents required from you and they will also provide you with information about visas, accommodation etc.